sampsyo/cs6120/content/blog/2025-12-14-lel-final-project.md

 # Hardest part
 The hardest part of this project was not the LLVM backend, but making the front-end survive real LaTeX in the wild.
 In theory, LEL only needs a tiny, clean subset of math (function headers + arithmetic + simple conditionals).
 In practice, every step of getting from a paper's equation to that nice little subset was painful: MiTeX normalization introduces its own macros (mitexsqrt, mitexarray, lr(...)), arXiv sources are full of custom commands, arrays, matrices, integrals, and decorated identifiers, and Typst's output format doesn't line up neatly with my very simple identifier and expression grammar.
 A huge amount of time went into massaging and filtering equations, chasing down weird corner cases, and deciding whether to extend the grammar or just reject a construct.
 I have to make some pivots against the original proposal but I managed to comeup with a decent amount of featured and a thorough evaluation.

-# Star?
-I think I deserve a star for the implementation and evaluation.

 # GenAI usage
 I used ChatGPT and Copilot throughout this project.